 This is a new addition to my own collection, as I couldn’t resist it at the most recent lapidary show I attended.
 Basically it is a hematite stone that has been turned into magnet and had magnetite crystals sprinkled all over it.

 Magnetite and hematite are both iron ores.
-Magnetite is the most magnetic mineral in the world and when it was discovered, it was used in the world's first magnetic compass.
+Magnetite is the most magnetic mineral in the world.
+When it was discovered, it was used in the world's first magnetic compass.
 Magnetite is mined in the USA and Canada.

 You can pull the magnetite off and put it on again, just like playing with magnets, only it’s more geological looking.